The current state of security -- Insights from the German software industry: Interview Analysis

 \subsection{Explication}

 After the research questions RQ2, RQ3, and RQ4 from Section \ref{rq2} could be answered, an answer to the RQ1 can now also be given.
 For this, we look at the differences and similarities between the processes and approaches of the literature and those applied in the industry in this section.
-For this purpose, we will discuss the three central aspects of the Software Development Life Cycle, which were identified in the chapter \ref{chap:Theoretical}.
+For this purpose, we will discuss the three central aspects of the SDLC, which were identified in the chapter \ref{chap:Theoretical}.